iluwatar/java-design-patterns/throttling/README.md

 }
 ```

-Next we introduce the service that the tenants are calling.
+Next, we introduce the service that the tenants are calling.
 To track the call count we use the
 throttler timer.

 ```java